 After you've made an offer to buy a house, the seller will accept your offer, make a counteroffer with one or more changes, or reject the offer outright.
 We'll describe here how this will all play out.

-First, it's important to realize that, whether yours is the only offer to have come along or one of many, a seller usually doesn't have to accept any particular offer.
+First, it's important to realize that, whether yours is the only offer to have come along or one of many, a seller doesn't have to accept any particular offer—even if the offer is for the full asking price.
 Many buyers assume that if they get their offer in before anyone else's, or theirs has the highest dollar figure on it, the house is theirs for the buying.
 But that's not so.
-In most states, it doesn't matter if your offer is the first or the highest -- the seller simply has no obligation to accept it.
-(An exception exists in a few states, where the seller must -- upon receiving a full-price offer with no contingencies -- either accept the offer or take the house off the market.)
+It doesn't matter if your offer is the first or the highest—the seller simply has no obligation to accept it.

 Now, on with the post-offer timeline.